-- material copied word for word from books, journals, internet sites, professors course notes, etc. - material that is paraphrased but closely resembles the original source. - the work of a fellow student, for example, an answer on a quiz, data for a lab report, a paper or assignment completed by another student. - a solution or Java code purchased through one of the many available sources. - → You must also notice that the submission of AI-generated material is strictly prohibited.
+• material copied word for word from books, journals, internet sites, professors course notes, COMP 249/Fall 2024 Page 7 of 11 etc.

+- material that is paraphrased but closely resembles the original source. - the work of a fellow student, for example, an answer on a quiz, data for a lab report, a paper or assignment completed by another student. - a solution or Java code purchased through one of the many available sources. - You must also notice that the submission of AI-generated material is strictly prohibited.
 The submission of such contents is considered as direct plagiarism and violates the University Code of Conduct.
-Any such submissions, partially or fully, will result is an immediate plagiarism case being submitted to the University.
+Any such submissions, partially or fully, will result in an immediate plagiarism case being submitted to the University.

 Plagiarism does not refer to words alone; it can also refer to copying images, graphs, tables, and ideas.
-COMP 249/Fall 2023 Page 6 of 10 Presentation is not limited to written work.
+Presentation is not limited to written work.
 It also includes oral presentations, computer assignments and artistic works.
 Finally, if you translate the work of another person into French or English and do not cite the source, this is also plagiarism.